sebastian-hofstaetter/teaching/README.md

 ![Workflow Overview](workflow/workflow-overview.png)

 Head over to our [workflow folder](workflow) for more information and our custom python-based transformation tools.
-Or check out our full paper for an in-depth evaluation of our methods published at the SIGSCE Technical Symposium 2022:
+Or check out our full paper for an in-depth evaluation of our methods published at the SIGCSE Technical Symposium 2022:

 *A Time-Optimized Content Creation Workflow for Remote Teaching*  Sebastian Hofstätter, Sophia Althammer, Mete Sertkan and Allan Hanbury https://arxiv.org/abs/2110.05601